CodecoolGlobal/dungeon-crawl-2-csharp-Asanque/README.md

 ## Game Rules
 On bottom left you can see your stats, HP is your health points, STR is how many damage you deal to enemies, SHI is shield, shield will negate damage you receive if the incoming damage is smaller than your shield stat.<br>
-Theres three maps in total, each map is completed by going through the final door, after you've completed level three the game starts over again from level one but from now on every time you complete all three levels the game gets progressively harder, enemies damage you more, items you pick up give more stats.<br>
+Theres three maps in total, each map is completed by going through the final door<br>
+After you've completed level three the game starts over again from level one but from now on every time you complete all three levels the game gets progressively harder.<br>
 You can see how many times you've beaten all three maps by the counter on top of the screen.